JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/troubleshoot-ksql.md

 SELECT query returns no results
 -------------------------------

-If a KSQL query returns no results and the CLI hangs, use `Ctrl-C` to stop the query and then review the following topics to diagnose the issue.
+If a KSQL query returns no results and the CLI hangs, use Ctrl+C to stop the query and then review the following topics to diagnose the issue.